dlight-js/dlight/README.md

 ![test-view-parser](./docs/imgs/test-view-parser.png)
 ![test-reactivity-parser](./docs//imgs/test-reactivity-parser.png)

 Still working on view manipulating tests.
-It's tedious work..
+Tedious work...

 ## Anyone using it built something?
-[DLight's website](https://dlight.dev/) including a [code playground](https://dlight.dev/playground) was fully developed in DLight.js, and the source code's [here](https://github.com/dlight-js/homepage)
+[DLight's website](https://dlight.dev/) including a [code playground](https://dlight.dev/playground) was fully developed in DLight.js, and the source code's [here](https://github.com/dlight-js/homepage).
+Credits to [Xinyi](https://github.com/orange04).

 ## Why another fucking framework in 2024?
 ### Please, no more functional components.
-I have plenty of reasons to favor class components over functional components in a signal-based MVVM framework.
+I have plenty of reasons to favor class components over functional components in a **signal-based MVVM** framework(Don't jump on me so fast.
+It's for signal-based and MVVM frameworks, not immutable).

 #### 1. What does an MVVM framework need?